TBI (Traumatic Brain Injuries)

 Diffuse Axonal Injury (DAI)

-A diffuse axonal injury (DAI) is when the nerve fibers tear as the brain rotates and moves around.
-This injury will typically leave you in a coma.
+A diffuse axonal injury (DAI) is when the nerves in the brain stretch, twist and tear as the brain rotates and moves around.
 This type of brain injury is also difficult to locate on brain scans.

 What Are the Causes of Traumatic Brain Injury?